Screen#

 draw pixel [120] [120] on screen

-The robot’s screen shows a single pixel printed in white in the center.
+A screenshot of the robot’s screen with a single white pixel in the center.

 draw line#